Mrtracker-new/YT-Downloader/README.md

 ### After pasting the YouTube URL and clicking the "Analyze Video" button, the system will process the video details.
 ![Feature Demo](screenshots/2.png)

-###
-The preview feature allows you to watch a preview of the video before downloading.
+### The preview feature allows you to watch a preview of the video before downloading.
 ![Feature Demo](screenshots/3.png)

+### Various video formats are available for selection, allowing you to choose the one that best suits your needs.
 ![Feature Demo](screenshots/4.png)

+### Different audio formats are available, allowing you to select the one that best fits your preferences.
 ![Feature Demo](screenshots/5.png)

+### Once the download starts, you can monitor the progress bar, real-time network speed, and estimated download time.
+Additionally, you can pause or resume the download using the pause/resume button or cancel it with the cancel button.
 ![Feature Demo](screenshots/6.png)

+### After the download is complete, a message will appear confirming that the download has finished successfully.
 ![Feature Demo](screenshots/7.png)

+###
+This interface features a dark mode and includes a "Download History" button, allowing you to view your recently downloaded videos.
 ![Feature Demo](screenshots/8.png)

+### Download History
 ![Feature Demo](screenshots/9.png)

+### The website also offers a light mode for a brighter and visually comfortable experience.
 ![Feature Demo](screenshots/10.png)

 ## 🚀 Installation